codefresh-io/docs.codefresh.io/_docs/deployments/helm/using-helm-in-codefresh-pipeline.md

 #### Helm values

-* To supply a value file, add to the Helm step, `custom_values_file`, with the value pointing to an existing values file.
+* To supply a `values` file, add to the Helm step, `custom_values_file`, with the value pointing to an existing values file.
 * To override specific values, add to the Helm step, `custom_values` followed by the path to the value to set.
 For example, `myservice_imageTag`.
 Note that `.` (dot) should be replaced with `_` (underscore).
 The value of the variable is used to override or set the templated property.

 Examples: